 - Maintenance Loan - full-time students only

 Tuition Fee Loans pay for your course.
 Maintenance Loans help with living costs (eg accommodation, books, bills).
-You have to pay back loans.

 You might get extra help on top of this.

 You can apply for: